-If you think the HHS’ Office for Civil Rights (OCR), the agency that enforces HIPAA, is too busy to find you and won’t investigate your policies and security practices, think instead about an unhappy patient with an aggressive lawyer.
+If you think the HHS’ Office for Civil Rights (OCR), the agency that enforces HIPAA, is too busy to find you and won’t investigate your HIPAA compliance, think instead about an unhappy patient with an aggressive lawyer.
 The patient does not have a right to sue under HIPAA, but the lawsuit can allege negligence, breach of contract, failure to follow state privacy laws, and it will likely mention HIPAA.
 Even though it’s not a “HIPAA lawsuit”, it will reference HIPAA requirements, and point out how you didn’t follow those requirements.

 In a lawsuit like this, HIPAA is a point of reference, a standard, that you either lived up to (and if so, you’ve done your best to be careful) or you didn’t (and if so, you did not take care and were negligent).
 According to the lawyers and the judge.

 The recent lawsuit against SuperCare Health, Inc., a California provider of in-home respiratory care, is similar to a number of recent suits filed against covered entities after large breaches.
 It was filed in federal court by one person, but proposed as a class action.
 If it qualifies for class action status, every SuperCare Health patient in similar circumstances will be invited to join.

 Business associates can also be sued or investigated for breach of privacy by individuals or regulators other than OCR.
 The largest healthcare data breach of 2018, at business associate American Medical Collections Agency, resulted in multiple class action lawsuits a, state Attorney General investigation and bankruptcy for AMCA.
 In fact, because business associate breaches tend to affect larger numbers of individuals at one time, these incidents are especially at risk for class action lawsuits.

 The SuperCare Healthcare DataBreach